 - If after doing this and decide to proceed, make sure you abide by the terms of any loan.
 If you miss any payments or default on it, then this can present even more challenges.

 You need to take advantage of the lower interest rates to pay down your principal.
 In order for this tactic to work for your situation, you need to pay the money you borrowed in full and on time.
 Another key step is you have to find ways to cut back on your expenses, and it is imperative to limit excess spending.
 If you do not take those steps then the con of this approach kicks in, and you can just fall behind again in the near future.

 Do credit card issuers have debt consolidation loan programs?

-Yes, many card companies, such as Bank of America, offer their own debt consolidation loan programs.
+Yes, many card companies, such as Bank of America as well as Citi, offer their own debt consolidation loan programs.
 These are mostly focused on helping people pay off their credit card bills.
 Find out how to get a Bank of America debt consolidation loan.